Censorship in the West Bank: Israeli occupation, 1967–present

 Censorship even extended to denying travel permits for notable Palestinians like Elias Freij, Major of Bethlehem, scheduled to be interviewed in the US on NBC's Meet the Press.
 That war, according to several Israeli observers like Ze'ev Schiff, Yehoshafat Harkabi and Avner Yaniv, was itself strategically motivated as necessary to "safeguard the occupation of the West Bank."
 When Yitzhak Laor appealed to the Israeli Supreme Court about the way the censorship board censored his play – which made analogies between the military government in the territory and Nazism, the Court backed the plaintiff, leading to the board's suspension.
 The court's decision had no effect on the military's censorship body in the West Bank and Gaza, and plays can be closed if it is thought their content threatens Israel's security.

 Graffiti (shi'arati) are a major medium for protesting occupation and flourished under the First Intifada.
 They were illegal by the fact that they were written without obtaining a permit.
 Julie Peteet states that "it was illegal to write for public dissemination without submission of the text to the censors".
 Under Military Order 1260 promulgated in November 1988, Israeli military authorities could fine $350 the owner of any property on whose walls the graffiti artist had written a slogan or painted a picture.
 This proved to be so lucrative a source of revenue for the Israelis that the intifada authorities themselves had to prohibit the practice.
 Soldiers blacked out or scrubbed walls of graffiti, or when incised, had them chiselled off: when book-long collections of such graffiti were published, they were banned by the military censor.
 Even works unrelated to the conflict have been banned in the occupied territories, as was Hamlet.
-Fathi Ghabin received a 6-month gaol sentence for using the PLO colours – red, black, green, and white – in one of his paintings.
+Fathi Ghabin received a 6-month jail sentence for using the PLO colours – red, black, green, and white – in one of his paintings.